 If you have some experience with online marketing, you must have heard about membership sites and online courses.
 These are the two most popular ways of monetizing your expertise online.

 Even though they both are digital products and are similar in a few ways, they are two very different business models.
 They require you to take different approaches to revenue generation, content creation as well as community building.

 Before you decide to choose one of these models for your online business, you must understand the difference between the two, so you know what you’re getting into.

 So let me help you answer the online course vs membership site question for you.

-So, an online course always need to have a specific outcome that the students can expect to achieve by the end of it.
+So, an online course always needs to have a specific outcome that the students can expect to achieve by the end of it.

 As far as content creation is concerned, your online course can have different types of content including videos, audio, pdf worksheets, quizzes, assignments etc.